-The business and employer's guide to Downtown Scottsdale parking
+Business and employer's guide to Old Town Scottsdale parking

-Here’s how the business community can work with their employees to get the most out of Downtown parking and transit resources.
+Here’s how the business community can work with their customers and employees to get the most out of the city's parking and transit resources.

-Scottsdale’s free trolley service operates throughout Downtown Scottsdale.
+Did you know Scottsdale has a free trolley service?
+The Scottsdale Trolley operates throughout Old Town Scottsdale and beyond.
 The trolley stops by each well-marked stop every 10 minutes.

 Here’s a partial list of free public lots served by the free trolley.

-With expanded bus and trolley service, carpooling and other trip reduction services, it’s easier than ever to travel into Downtown Scottsdale and leave the car at home.
+With expanded bus and trolley service, carpooling and other trip reduction services, it’s easier than ever to travel into Old Town Scottsdale and leave the car at home.

 Scottsdale has reduced parking limits in high-demand areas to two hours.
 Why?
 To increase turnover and maximize the number of customers who can visit downtown shops and eateries.